nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-define-a-runtime-xmap-object.md

 If a sample contribution with id "myid" was previously resolved on the target extension point, the following contributions will result in the following behavior:

-1. the final sample contribution will hold all previous configuration, as well as the updated title value:
+1. The final sample contribution will hold all previous configuration, as well as the updated title value:
 ```
 <sample id="myid" merge="true">
   <title>My updated title</title>
 </sample>
 ```
-1.  the final sample contribution will not hold previous configuration and will be completely re-defined:
+1. The final sample contribution will not hold previous configuration and will be completely re-defined:
 ```
 <sample id="myid" merge="false">
   <title>My updated title</title>
   <order>10</order>
 </sample>
 ```
-1.  the final sample contribution will be filtered from the registry API and a following re-enablement will show previous configuration:
+1. The final sample contribution will be filtered from the registry API and a following re-enablement will show previous configuration:
 ```
 <sample id="myid" enable="false" />
 ```
-1.  the final sample contribution will be removed from the registry API and a following re-definition will not show previous configuration:
+1. The final sample contribution will be removed from the registry API and a following re-definition will not show previous configuration:
 ```
 <sample id="myid" remove="true" />
 ```